NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script deletes regular files only in the current working directory
+this script deletes all js files only in current directory